DavidEValdes/conversion-app/README.md

 Comprehensive Edge Case Testing:

-Identify and test all possible edge cases in your specific database usage.
+Identify and test all possible edge cases in the specific database usage.

 ## License